Who Am I?

 Follow Zack Davisson on Twitter, where he also translates Mizuki Shigeru’s Twitter posts:

-Media Contact and Consultant Information
+Conventions, Media Contact, and Consultant Information

 Zack Davisson is interested in sharing his passion and knowledge of Japanese kaidan and folklore.
 He has worked as a consultant and contributor on projects ranging from television series, role playing games, and comic books to college courses and museum exhibitions.
 He is a trained public speaker who leads panels on yurei, yokai, Mizuki Shigeru, and other Japanese folklore.

 If you have a project that you think he might be interested in or questions about Japanese ghosts and monsters, please send him an email!